mjemborsky/myCloset/README.md

 #60 - US: As a user, I want to be able to export my finished collage so that an image saved to my photos.
 - Tested by: Selecting 4 items and creating a collage.
 Click the “Post” button.
 A message pops up informing the user that the image is saved to their cameral roll and posted to their feed.
 The image then appears in the cameral roll.
 - Tested by: Selecting 4 items, creating a collage.
 Click “post”.
 The collage image is not saved to the camera roll because the user has not allowed the app to access their camera roll in their privacy settings.

+#28 - US: As a user, If I forget my password, I woould like to recieve an email with a possible solution.
+- Tested by: Entering a user email that is already registered with myCloset.
+(An email with password reset instructions are sent to that email address).
+- Tested by: Entering a user email that is not registered with myCloset.
+(An email is not sent to the inputted email address).